 This ethereal mousse is so rich, dreamy, and light that it makes chocolate pudding look downright staid and dowdy.
 You’ll want to make all five servings, even if you’re only feeding one or two.
 (If you’re feeding kids, or anyone who likes color and texture contrasts, layer it with chocolate cookie crumbs and whipped cream for a classic—yet surprisingly elegant—Dirt Cake!)
 Get our Basic Chocolate Mousse recipe.

 Add booze for a little kick.
-You could use Kahlua, Bailey’s Irish Cream, Amaretto, or whatever you like, but this version doubles down on chocolate with a cocoa-flavored liqueur.
-It’s intensely chocolatey, with a heady and slightly boozy decadence.
-Get the Boozy Dark Chocolate Mousse recipe.
+If you don’t have Bailey’s, use Kahlua, Amaretto, or whatever else you like; try a cocoa-flavored liqueur to double down on the chocolate and add a slightly boozy decadence.
+Get the Bailey’s Chocolate Mousse recipe.

 This white chocolate mousse switches it up even further by calling for egg yolks only, plus cream, sugar, and cornstarch to help it set.
 The beautiful blackberry compote is the perfect tart, fruity counterpoint to the sweet, rich white chocolate.
 Get our White Chocolate Mousse recipe.